SoBar: Not So Straight Up

-This two-year project has been funded by ACT Health as part of the Healthy Canberra Grants Program.
-The project will help sexuality and gender diverse people and people with HIV reduce the harms associated with the use of alcohol and other drugs by providing a range of relevant support services.
+ACT Health has funded this two-year project as part of the Healthy Canberra Grants Program.
+The project will help sexually and gender diverse people and people with HIV reduce the harms associated with the use of alcohol and other drugs by providing a range of relevant support services.

-We work with our communities in a supportive and non-judgmental way, whether their interest is to be more informed about alcohol use, be able to use in a safer manner or to get support to reduce or stop use.
+We work with our communities in a supportive and non-judgmental way, whether their interest is to be more informed about alcohol use, be able to use more safely or to get support to reduce or stop use.

 Health promotion and communications

 SoBar is online with both an Instagram profile and Facebook page where we share all our tips and tricks for navigating the world sober or considering it, keeping your cool if cravings hit and finding like-minded humans to mingle with, either online or in physical proximity appropriate circumstances.

-Focusing on harm minimisation and reduction rather than suggesting you need to give alcohol away entirely; we’re now delivering SMART Recovery meetings groups for LGBTIQ+ Canberrans to address any risky drinking behaviour they may be indulging in.
+Focusing on harm minimisation and reduction rather than suggesting you need to give alcohol away entirely; we’re now delivering Self Management And Recovery Training (SMART) meeting groups for LGBTIQ+ Canberrans to address any risky drinking behaviour they may be indulging in.
 The SMART Recovery model is utilised to address why and how to foster a healthy relationship with alcohol that suits your own life goals and sense of wellbeing.

 Meetings are held face to face in the Pride Hub, located at Havelock House, 85 Northbourne Avenue, Turner on Tuesdays at 5:30 pm and to register please click here.